-TSI Scores 2.0 TSI Complete: [950+]OR [Below 950 & Diagnostic Level 6] Algebraic/Calculus Pathway NonAlgebra ic Pathway First Semester MATH 1314 MATH 1316 MATH 1324 MATH 1332 MATH 1342 Second Semester and beyond MATH 1316 OR 1-4 Semesters of PreCalculus/Calculus depending on degree.
+TSI Scores 2.0 TSI Complete: [950+]OR [Below 950 & Diagnostic Level 6] Al gebraic/Calculus Pathwa ay NonAlgebra aic Pathway First Semester MATH 1314 MATH 1316 MATH 1324 MATH 1332 MATH 1342 Second Semester and beyond MATH 1316 OR 1-4 Semesters of PreCalculus/Calculus depending on degree.
 1-4 Semesters of PreCalculus/Calculus depending on degree.
 Business Calculus/Statistics

-Students, if your score on the math section of the TSIA exam version 2 is less than 950, please consult an advisor for guidance with these pathways.
-VICTORIA COLLEGE 2022-2023 CATALOG (This page left blank intentionally)
+^{}Students, if your score on the math section of the TSIA exam version 2 is less than 950, please consult an advisor for guidance with these pathways.